USEPA/e-manifest/emanifest-js/README.md

 ### Types

-The emanifest package exports a types/interfaces that can be used in statically typed projects.
+The emanifest package exports types/interfaces that can be used in statically typed projects.
 The types follow the OpenAPI schema definitions that can be found in the [USEPA/e-manifest schema directory](https://github.com/USEPA/e-manifest/tree/master/Services-Information/Schema) however, some names have been modified for clarity (for example `RcraCode` instead of simply `Code`).